geekpradd/geekpradd.github.io/life/post.md

 [Read "==" as "exactly equals" (it's programming lingo)]

 And expectations from parents.
 This is insane.
 My mom wants the best from me.
-She just doesn't realise how difficult it is.
+She just doesn't realize how difficult it is.

 I had my all india coaching test recently.
 I told you that I got All India Rank 17.
 I never told her the result.
 The PTM was before the SST exam, and she just said this point blank: "There are 16 students ahead of you".
 We had a fight the day before.
 My mom and dad were going to Radisson Blue.
-A party organised by The Telegraph sponsered by Indian Oil.
+A party organized by The Telegraph sponsored by Indian Oil.
 I was studying Economics and I was checking some notes on my dad's phone.
 I forgot to charge it.

-She realised that there wasn't much charge left.
+She realized that there wasn't much charge left.
 She verbally lashed on me.
 My dad joined in to.
 They said that I live in a dream world, shouted a lot.
 I cried after they left.
 This was despite the fact that he had a portable charger that he could use to charge his phone with.

 I cried in the end in my coaching centre.
 It felt bad.
-I felt like a dissapoint them.
+I felt like a disappoint them.

 Have they even seen the course that I have to put up with?
 Class 9 already is huge considering SST + IITJEE stuff which I enjoy.
 So it's not possible to be perfect in everything.
-But I guess they'll never realise that.
+But I guess they'll never realize that.

 I don't trust my mom as such.
 She is very cunning and the fritzy type.
 Or atleast used to be.